FIN-009: Facilities & Administrative Rate Application and Exception ProcessDate: 10/21/2016 Status: Final

 The University has established guidelines to assist in complying with Title 2 Code of Federal Regulations Section 200 and applicable cost accounting standards for those individuals who prepare and submit proposals for sponsored activities on behalf of the University.
-To prevent over-charging sponsors, these guidelines provide a basis for determining whether an activity is considered to occur On-Grounds or Off-Grounds and thus the respective rate to apply.
+To prevent over-charging sponsors, these guidelines provide a basis for determining whether an activity is considered to occur On-Grounds or Off-Grounds and thus the respective Facilities & Administrative (F&A) rate to apply.

-It is the policy of the Commonwealth of Virginia and the University to recover full indirect costs on sponsored activities.
-This policy is consistently applied except where there are limitations imposed by the sponsor, where a sponsor has no formal policy on the reimbursement of indirect costs, or where the uniqueness of the project warrants exceptional action; an exception request process is available to address these situations.
+It is the policy of the Commonwealth of Virginia and the University to recover full F&A costs on sponsored activities.
+This policy is consistently applied except where there are limitations imposed by the sponsor, where a sponsor has no formal policy on the reimbursement of F&A costs, or where the uniqueness of the project warrants exceptional action; an exception request process is available to address these situations.

 Modified Total Direct Costs (MTDC):

 All direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $25,000.